Whenever the topic of making friends on your gap year comes up, it’s an eternal worry for those yet to hit the road...

 Thinking about your travel program?
-Take a look at our ten week programs, for example 10 Weeks in Borneo: Jungle + Tropical Island + Mt Kinabalu + Philippines and work alongside other single travellers.
+Take a look at our ten week programs, for example 10 Weeks in Madagascar exploring the islands, forestry conservation and teaching alongside other volunteers.

 So you're all set, you’ve planned your trip, you've said your goodbyes and suddenly it’s now time to jet off.

 How are you going to start those conversations and meet all those friendly people supposedly hanging around the travel trails?

 Whilst You're Travelling